AdiyDev/AdiyDev/README.md

 - 👀 I’m interested in ... html,css,js,react,redux,nodejs & other
 - 🌱 I’m currently learning ... react,redux
 - 💞️ I’m looking to collaborate on ... a enterprise that can hire a level developer inner/junior
-- 📫 How to reach me ...adiy.word.mail@ya.ru
+- 📫 How to reach me adiy.word.mail@ya.ru

 <!---
 AdiyDev/AdiyDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.